Skip to main content

 How Do Braces Work?

 How do braces work?
-The brackets, bands, and wires apply gentle pressure to your teeth, which causes the bone around their roots to break down.
-The teeth shift, and the bone rebuilds itself behind them.
-This allows the teeth to move while keeping a tight grip on them so they don’t fall out.
-If the teeth were moved too fast, the bone wouldn’t have time to rebuild, and your teeth might fall out!
-That’s why we tell our patients to have patience regarding braces treatment.
-(Here are more details on how braces work!)
+The brackets, bands, and wires apply gentle, precise pressure to your teeth, which causes the bone around their roots to break down.
+The teeth shift, and the jawbone rebuilds itself behind them.
+This allows the teeth to move while keeping a tight grip on them, so they don’t fall out.

 5 Tips for Getting Your Braces Off on Time